vpineda7/Macaw-Templates/README.md

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/Gamer.png)

 Use these templates as you wish.
-If you wish to add to the library raise an issue.
+If you want to add to the library raise an issue.
 Follow me on Twitter for updates to this repo [@raynesandrew] (http://twitter.com/raynesandrew)